-Close beaches include San Simeon State Park Beach, William Hearst State Park, and Moonstone Beach.
-Up by Moonstone Beach is the Piedras Blancas Lighthouse.
-This used to be a whaling station for California and is now open for tours and some awesome photography opportunities.
+Close beaches include San Simeon State Park Beach, William Hearst State Park.
+Just north of San Simeon, you will find Piedras Blancas Lighthouse.
+This used to be a whaling station for California and is now open for tours and some awesome photo opportunities.

-While you are in San Simeon, who cannot stop at Hearst Castle?
+While you are visiting Cambria, who cannot stop at Hearst Castle?
 The amazing and immense castle built by William Hearst is an attraction that draws worldwide attention.

 Five miles south of Cambria, you will find the village of Harmony.
 There are only a few buildings in this tiny town, including the Harmony Valley Creamery, a glass blowing shop, and a pottery shop.
 On the hill overlooking Harmony is a nice winery, Harmony Cellars.